Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 The dinosaurs, who we mock as a metaphor for failure, lasted 165 million years – though as some of them are still around, let’s call it 225 million years and counting.

-When we started farming, around 12,000 years ago, humans started having a minor impact on the thin smear of living stuff that covers the rocky ball we live on.
-At the time, we didn’t realise it was a ball.
+When we started farming, around 12,000 years ago, humans started having a minor impact on the thin smear of living stuff that covers the rocky ball we cling to (though at the time, we didn’t realise it was a ball).

-When you consider we only started digging up and burning fossil fuels in earnest around 150 years ago, not long after we worked out our planet was spherical, not flat, it’s not surprising that we’re taking a bit of time to adapt to the consequences, even once we realise them.
+Considering we only started digging up and burning fossil fuels in earnest around 150 years ago, not long after we worked out our planet was spherical, not flat, it’s not surprising we’re taking our time to adapt to the consequences, even thought the science has been obvious for some time.

-The tribal tools our species has evolved to favour our particular community’s survival, tend to come at a cost to other communities.
-So far, this has worked OK.
-The stronger prevail, we take over the resources previously used by their weaker rivals, and multiply.
+The tribal tools humans have evolved to favour our particular community’s survival tend to come at a cost to other communities.
+So far, this zero-sum approach has worked OK overall, from a species perspective.
+The stronger prevail, take over the resources previously used by weaker rivals, and multiply.
 The weaker appear in our museums as excavated skulls in glass cases.

 This process goes by different names, from ‘survival of the fittest’ to ‘God’s will’, but let’s not get bogged down by existing labels.
 It’s been characterised as our ‘Selfish Gene’, so how about calling it our ‘Selfish Superpower’.

 Unfortunately, our Selfish Superpower turns out to be worse than useless for the particular problem of global heating.
 Blaming others, negotiating, fighting, tricksterism, have all served us well so far.
 That’s why we’re so good at them.
-Our Selfish Superpower has served us well when faced with previous problems, like competition for resources, feeding ourselves, or making our lives more comfortable.
-Why shouldn’t it do the trick this time?
+When faced with previous problems, like competition for resources, feeding ourselves, or making our lives more comfortable, Oour Selfish Superpower has served us well.
+Why not this time?

 This time, the problem is different, and our Selfish Superpower is making it worse, not better.